Riki-Oh: The Story of Ricky

-Riki-Oh: The Story of Ricky (力王, also known as Story of Ricky) is a 1991 Hong Kong martial arts splatter film written and directed by Lam Nai-choi.
-The film is loosely based on the Japanese manga of the same name by Masahiko Takajo and Tetsuya Saruwatari, who also co-wrote this film.
-The film stars Fan Siu-wong, Fan Mei-sheng (Siu-wong's real life father), Ho Ka-kui, Gloria Yip, and Yukari Oshima.
+Riki-Oh: The Story of Ricky (力王, also known as Story of Ricky) is a 1991 Hong Kong martial arts splatter film written and directed by Lam Nai-choi, and starring Fan Siu-wong, Fan Mei-sheng (Siu-wong's real life father), Ho Ka-kui, Gloria Yip, Yukari Oshima, and Tetsurō Tamba.
+It is based on the Japanese manga of the same name by Masahiko Takajo and Tetsuya Saruwatari.
+It follows the title character (Fan), a young man who has super-human power and fighting abilities, who is held in a dystopian private prison.

-Fan Siu-wong plays Ricky Ho Lik Wong, a young man who has super-human power and fighting abilities.
-Originally known in English as Story of Ricky, later releases were sold under the title Riki-Oh: The Story of Ricky.
-The film had a limited theatrical release in the United States in 1993.
-It is well known for its acting, story, extremely brutal and highly unrealistic violence, as well as its high camp factor and extremely poor English dubbing.
-The film is considered a cult film and has an approval rating of 90% on Rotten Tomatoes.
+A Golden Harvest production, the film premiered in Japan on October 5, 1991 before being released in Hong Kong on April 9, 1992.
+It also received a limited theatrical release in the United States in 1993.
+Riki-Oh was the first film to receive a Category III rating (viewers under 18 not allowed) solely for violent content.
+In the years since its release, the film has developed a cult following for its extremely brutal and highly unrealistic violence, as well as its high camp factor and poor English dubbing.

 Plot

 In 2001, when all prisons have been privatized, super-strong and durable Ricky Ho is sent to one for manslaughter after killing a crime boss responsible for his girlfriend's death.
-The prison is divided by cardinal directions, with each wing having a member of the "Gang of Four" ruling over it.
-Ricky is placed in the North wing, where he witnesses an inmate named Samuel disfigure an elderly inmate.
-Ricky partially blinds Samuel, who then pays obese inmate Mad Dragon to kill Ricky, while the disfigured inmate commits suicide after Samuel stops his probation from clearing.
-Mad Dragon attacks Ricky in the shower, but Ricky kills both Mad Dragon and Samuel.
+The prison is divided by cardinal directions, with each wing having a member of the "Four Heavenly Kings" ruling over it.
+Ricky is placed in the North wing, where he witnesses an inmate named Wildcat disfigure an elderly inmate.
+Ricky partially blinds Wildcat, who then pays obese inmate Mad Dragon to kill Ricky, while the disfigured inmate commits suicide after Wildcat stops his probation from clearing.
+Mad Dragon attacks Ricky in the shower, but Ricky kills both Mad Dragon and Wildcat.

-Fearing that Ricky may inspire the other prisoners to revolt, the one-eyed assistant warden "Cyclops" orders the North wing leader Hai to publicly execute him.
+Fearing that Ricky may inspire the other prisoners to revolt, the one-eyed Assistant Warden orders the North wing leader Ah-hai to publicly execute him.
 Hai disembowels himself in shame after Ricky beats him and during the act tries to strangle Ricky with his intestines, forcing Ricky to kill him.
-The rest of the Gang murder Hai's godson when he refuses to take revenge on Ricky, so Ricky burns their opium farm.
-The Gang restrains Ricky, but before they can kill him, Cyclops learns that the warden is returning from vacation and forces everyone back to their cells.
-Cyclops floods Ricky's cell with cement, freezing him in place.
+The rest of the Gang murder Hai's godson Sa when he refuses to take revenge on Ricky, so Ricky burns their opium farm.
+The Gang restrains Ricky, but before they can kill him, the Assistant Warden learns that the head Warden is returning from vacation and forces everyone back to their cells.
+The Assistant Warden floods Ricky's cell with cement, freezing him in place.